-The U.S. Government’s budget crisis has many people speculating that Roth IRA withdrawals might somehow be taxed in the future.
-Under current tax law, as long as the Roth IRA participant is at least 59 ½ years old and his plan has been established for at least five years, all withdrawals—including income earned on contributions—can be withdrawn income tax free.
+The U.S. Government’s budget issues have many people speculating that Roth IRA withdrawals might somehow be taxed in the future.
+Under current tax law, as long as Roth IRA participants are at least 59½ years old and their plan has been established for at least five years, all withdrawals—including income earned on contributions—can be withdrawn income tax free.
 (Learn more about Roth IRA taxes.)

-The rationale for speculation over taxing Roth IRA withdrawals is that such a tax break may be far too generous in an era of runaway federal deficits.
-Other tax sheltered retirement plans, after all, are merely tax deferred--meaning you’ll pay taxes on them eventually; Roth IRAs are effectively tax exempt once you pay tax up front on the contributions.
+The rationale for speculation over taxing Roth IRA withdrawals is that such a tax break may be far too generous in an era of substantial federal deficits.
+Other tax-sheltered retirement plans, after all, are merely tax deferred—meaning you’ll pay taxes on them eventually; Roth IRAs are effectively tax exempt once you pay tax up front on the contributions.

 But as much as taxing Roth IRA withdrawals may seem inevitable at some point, there are at least five reasons it probably won’t happen.

-Roth IRAs are funded with contributions of after tax dollars, which is to say income which has already been taxed.
+Roth IRAs are funded with contributions of after-tax dollars, which is to say income that has already been taxed.
 Even if the government were to come up with a scheme to tax the income portion of withdrawals, the actual contributions will almost certainly remain tax free.

 Roth IRA plans are a relative retirement plan light-hitter.
-Established in 1997, contributions are limited to $5,000 per year.
-Compare that to 401(k) plans which have been around since 1974, and have contribution limits of $16,500 (plus employer matches!).
+Established in 1997, contributions are limited to $5,500 per year.
+Compare that to 401(k) plans, which have been around since 1974 and have contribution limits of $18,000 (plus employer matches!).
 If the government were looking for tax revenues, 401(k) plans have a much larger tax base.